kovi44/irrigation_node/README.md

 ## RF433 usage
 You can pair your remote control easily -> press 2times quickly the Sonoff button and then 2times press the RC button for pairing.
 To clear it use the button located on PCB.

+## TODO
+* add functionality to group several Sonoff 4ch Pro (Master/Slave) to support more zones (development in progress, the slave nodes will be detected automatically and thecontrol will only via Master node)
+* bugfixing -> especially UI to secure input forms and do input values checks, no protection at all yet
+* user-friendliness improvements

 ## Disclaimer